NayeonKeum/NayeonKeum/README.md

 ▶️ I am currently interested in <img alt="Docker" src ="https://img.shields.io/badge/Docker-2496ED?style=flat-square&logo=Docker&logoColor=white"/>
 <img alt="Kubernetes" src ="https://img.shields.io/badge/Kubernetes-326CE5?style=flat-square&logo=Kubernetes&logoColor=white"/>, and overall data engineering.

-▶️  I've `done an internship👩‍💻` about building a Kubernetes cluster and connecting third-party SSOs to keycloak, on Istio service mesh architecture.
+▶️  I've `done an internship👩‍💻` at [Dudaji](https://www.dudaji.com/), building a Kubernetes cluster and connecting third-party SSOs to keycloak on Istio service mesh architecture.

 ▶️  Currently I'm an `Undergraduate Research Assistant` in [Bigdata Storage Systems Lab](http://bslab.sookmyung.ac.kr/index.html) of SMWU

 ▶️  I have been in `5 clubs👯‍♂️` so far, for a total of `7 years`.

-▶️  I am a `cat😻` person, and also a `night🌛` person.
+▶️  I am a `cat😻` person, and also a `night🌛` owl.

 ▶️  I spent each 2 years in my childhood in `LA, USA🇺🇸` and `London, UK🇬🇧`.
 Currently living in `Seoul, South Korea🇰🇷`.